 - VTSID, upon receipt of a plan, shall have fifteen (15) days to review the site development plan for completeness and notify the Applicant.
-If the plan is rejected for incompleteness, VTSID shall provide written comments of the deficiencies to the Applicant. - Upon acceptance of the completed plan, VTSID shall have forty-five (45) days from the date of completeness notification to review and either approve or disapprove the plan.
+If the plan is rejected for incompleteness, VTSID shall provide written comments of the deficiencies to the Applicant. - Five to ten days following submission, the Applicant shall set up a meeting with VTSID and design engineer to review the plan. - Upon acceptance of the completed plan, VTSID shall have forty-five (45) days from the date of completeness notification to review and either approve or disapprove the plan.
 Approval or disapproval of the plan will be in writing to the Applicant. - The Applicant may correct and resubmit the plan following disapproval.
 When resubmitting, the resubmittal shall include a review comments response letter addressing how all review comments were addressed in the resubmitted plan.
 A new application is not required. - VTSID, upon receipt of a resubmitted plan, shall have forty-five (45) days to review and approve or disapprove the resubmitted plan.
-Approval or disapproval of the plan will be in writing to the Applicant. - Upon VTSID approval of a plan, should a land-disturbing activity associated with the approved plan not begin within a 180-day period following approval or cease for more than 180 days, VTSID may evaluate the plan to determine whether the plan still satisfies the VTAS&S and to verify that all design factors are still valid.
+Approval or disapproval of the plan will be in writing to the Applicant.

+Upon VTSID approval of a plan, should a land-disturbing activity associated with the approved plan not begin within a 180-day period following approval or cease for more than 180 days, VTSID may evaluate the plan to determine whether the plan still satisfies the VTAS&S and to verify that all design factors are still valid.
 If VTSID finds the previously approved plan to be inadequate, a modified plan shall be submitted for approval.